-On 30 April 2013, the Board of Directors, at the proposal of the executive Director responsible for supervising the operation of the internal control system and having sought the opinion of the Control and Risks Committee, appointed Antonio Zucchetti as Head of Internal Audit, determining his remuneration in line with company policy and assigning him the task of checking that the internal control system is always adequate, fully operational and functional.
+On 29 April 2016, the Board of Directors, at the proposal of the executive Director responsible for supervising the operation of the internal control system and having sought the opinion of the Control and Risks Committee, appointed Antonio Zucchetti as Head of Internal Audit, determining his remuneration in line with company policy and assigning him the task of checking that the internal control system is always adequate, fully operational and functional.
 The Head of Internal Audit does not have any operating responsibilities and reports to the Chairman of the Board of Directors, rather than to any managers working in operational areas, including administration and finance.

-The Chairman of the Board of Directors can ensure a more timely and precise check of the activities carried out by the Head of Internal Audit than the Board of Directors, without, however, compromising the autonomy and independence of the Board.
+The Chairman of the Board of Directors can ensure a more timely and accurate check of the activities carried out by the Head of Internal Audit than the Board of Directors, without, however, compromising the autonomy and independence of the Board.

-This decision was taken without the formal approval of the Board of Directors in the belief that in any case it complied with the rationale of Article 7, para.
-5 of the Code.
+This decision was taken without the formal approval of the Board of Directors in the belief that, in any event, it complied with the rationale of article 7.C.5 of the Code.